 Clearly, there are great advantages to integrate ICT into your M&E. Saving money, adding value and impact to your project, and gaining insights to improve the project’s future – what’s not to like?

 Bring your M&E up to speed with Collect — our Android-based data collection tool.
-It has been used by Google, Tata Trusts, the Azim Premji Foundation and others as a monitoring and evaluation tool.
+It has been used by Google, Tata Trusts, the Azim Premji Philanthropic Initiatives and others as a monitoring and evaluation tool.
 Click below to learn more!